jim-collier/x9git/project/design.md

 	- `repo create` and `repo connect` from a plain directory list the files before asking.
 Everything else in the tool previews what it touches; this is the step where a stray `.env` or private key becomes public.
 	- The list has to be git's own answer, not a directory walk, or it would name files `git add --all` will skip and miss the exclusions that matter.
 A throwaway git dir outside the work tree asks git the real question and writes nothing into the user's directory - which is the point, since answering "n" must leave it untouched.

+- The Bash and PowerShell scripts are frozen.
+The Go build in `src-go/` is the implementation that moves.
+	- Both scripts stay in the tree, read-only, as the behavioral reference the port is measured against.
+Only a production hotfix reopens them.
+	- Among the options considered, we decided that keeping three implementations in step triples the cost of every change and leaves the newest one nothing to be checked against - a reference that moves is not a reference.
+Pinned at 2.1.0 behavior, the scripts give the port something byte-for-byte to compare against.
+	- The Go build keeps the whole 2.1.0 command surface.
+Where a command is renamed the old name stays as an unpublished spelling, so nothing that works today stops working.
+It may add a command or two of its own.
+	- Byte-identical output stays the test for everything that has not deliberately changed.
+A rename moves help and error text on purpose, and those cases are carved out explicitly rather than left to read as regressions.

 ## Branching model

 Gitsby's own repo runs the model gitsby enforces, so the tool is its own first user.